-Eileen Whelan reports for RTÉ News from Cork on the 44th Anniversary of the bombing of Hiroshima and Nagasaki.
-The Campaign for Nuclear Disarmament (CND) has declared Cork a nuclear free zone.
+On the 44th Anniversary of the bombing of Hiroshima and Nagasaki, the Campaign for Nuclear Disarmament (CND) has declared Cork a nuclear free zone.

 CND hope that other cities will follow Cork's example as a nuclear free zone.

-As a symbol of peace a flock of doves were released and music was supplied by members of the cast of 'Peace Child', a rock musical based on the survival of mankind.
+As a symbol of peace, a flock of doves was released and music was supplied by members of the cast of 'Peace Child', a rock musical based on the survival of mankind.

 An RTÉ News report broadcast on 7 August 1989.
 The reporter is Eileen Whelan.